Executive Summary: Dell AI Factory with NVIDIA

 That does not make the AI Factory weak.
 It exposes where the next control-plane battle will be fought.

 Assessment framework: 4+1 Layer AI Infrastructure Model.
-Scoring model: Decision Authority Placement Model (DAPM) — Retained, Delegated, Ceded, or Absent.
+Scoring model: Decision Authority Placement Model (DAPM) — Retained, Delegated, or Ceded.
 Published by The CTO Advisor LLC.
 Author: Keith Townsend.
-Date assessed: May 21, 2026.
-Version: v2.1 — Post-Editorial Review.
+Date assessed: June 20, 2026.
+Version: v2.4 - Interface-Portability Reconciliation.

 Dell AI Factory with NVIDIA